 Bioinformatics is an interdisciplinary research field used for in silico analyses of biological data using mathematical and statistical techniques.
-In this lecture, I hope to explain an understanding of gene prediction and functional annotation, as well as analyses of genome or transcriptome data from the aspect of mathematics.
-Moreover, reasonable interpretation methods of such results based on statistical analyses will also be discussed.
+In this lecture, I hope to explain analyses of genome or transcriptome data, as well as an understanding of gene prediction and functional annotation.
+Prior knowledge on molecular biology (master's level, at a minimum) and some programming expertise (preferably in Perl) are prerequisites.